Pofay/pofay.github.io/_posts/2018-10-18-Using-Javasciprt-to-display-text-on-lcd-using-rpi.md

 {% gist e2fb9c21da4fbfee5fdddc983b1bc104 %}

 > The Api of the lcd package does not do an automatic newline unlike the [Adafruit Python Library][adafruit-python].
-That's why you have to set the cursor again and due to the nature of callbacks in Node it has to be inside the first print method to work.
+If you miss out on putting the next `setCursor` and `print` in the previous print callback it won't be displayed on the lcd since the internal implementation of the module does not write if the given value can be overwritten.
+See this [test][test] for more info.

 And the Output:

 ![Double Line LCD](/assets/images/two-lines-lcd.JPG)

+There are still alot more things you can do with this.
+You can replace the displayed text or make it scroll along the lcd.

+I hope you have learned something today and happy tinkering.

 [1]: https://rxjs-dev.firebaseapp.com/
 [2]: https://www.amazon.com/TC1602A-09T-Compatible-Backlight-Adafruit-Raspberry/dp/B07BV14Y4D?SubscriptionId=AKIAILSHYYTFIVPWUY6Q&tag=duckduckgo-d-20&linkCode=xm2&camp=2025&creative=165953&creativeASIN=B07BV14Y4D